LNER locomotive numbering and classification: Steam Locomotives

 In order to indicate variations within a class, subclass numbers were issued, taking the form of a suffix to the main class number, e.g. 'D17/1'.

 New build and converted locomotives to LNER designs were allocated class numbers in appropriate gaps in the series.
 On occasions, this led to the re-use of class numbers left vacant following withdrawal or rebuilding of its members.
 This occurred only infrequently up to 1941, but became more common thereafter.
 Indeed, on occasions, older classes in the course of withdrawal were reclassified so that new types could have lower numbers; e.g. the old 'B1' class became 'B18' to make room for the new standard LNER 4-6-0 type.

 During 1942, three new types were allocated the appropriate letter classification ('A', 'B' and 'D') but without any suffix number; these were prototypes for what were planned to be the new standard LNER classes.
 However, this approach was not maintained, and the production types were allocated standard class numbers.

 A number of classes inherited by the LNER were not formally allocated a place in the new system.
 Most of these were one-off or departmental engines, or types slated for early withdrawal, although some of the latter survived in stock through to 1928.
 However, there were some curious gaps in the formal list of class numbers allocated in 1923, and it may be that some of these unused numbers were nominally intended for these classes.
 Other gaps in the list were clearly left to allow space for the construction of new classes, and many of these gaps were filled in due course.

 Engines absorbed from the smaller companies during 1923-1924 (the CV&HR, E&WYUR and MSLR) were either withdrawn before a classification could be allocated or were fitted into appropriate gaps in the class list.
 For the ex-M&GNJR engines (absorbed 1936), their original single letter classification was maintained through to 1942 when they were, at last, allocated class numbers at the end of the appropriate series.
-The only exceptions were engines that were identical to ex-GNR designs, which adopted the latters' classification.
+The only exceptions were engines that were identical to ex-GNR designs, which adopted the latter's classification.
 In contrast, the ex-Metropolitan Railway engines (absorbed 1937) were allocated LNER classifications immediately.

+The Great Southern Railways of Ireland would later adopt a similar classification system.